-ESRD QIP uses derived date of death to exclude patients from the calculations after derived date of death, and to appropriately adjust patient attribution periods and terminate CROWNWeb admissions and treatments.
+ESRD QIP source for patient derived date of death will be the EQRS Patient Repository.
+ESRD QIP uses derived date of death to exclude all data for patients dated after derived date of death from the calculations, and to appropriately adjust patient attribution periods and terminate CROWNWeb admissions and treatments.